-As the governing body for soccer in Canada the Canadian Soccer Association is responsible for training coaches from grassroots to national team level.
+Register with participating Zone Association Register with participating Zone Association national team level.
 With the increasing number of players registering with clubs across the country this represents a considerable challenge.
 In order to meet this challenge the Association has developed a Long Term Player Development (LTPD) Model and tailored the Coach Education Program to this Model.
 As a result, a two-streamed education program has been developed in conjunction with the NCCP and CSA's provincial/territorial partners to meet the needs of both developing coaches and the sport itself.
 The Streams through which a coach may enter and/or advance are: